Nutri-Score Food Labelling: How & When to use it

 Is Nutri-Score Mandatory?

-No. The Nutri-Score system remains voluntary in the EU at the time of writing.
+No. The Nutri-Score system remains voluntary in the EU, at least for now.
 The European Commission committed in its ‘Farm to Fork’ strategy, launched in May 2020, to propose harmonised mandatory front-of-pack nutrition labelling by the end of 2022.
 This deadline has now passed and the promised proposals do not seem forthcoming.

 This is unfortunate considering that consumer and health associations see FOP nutrition labelling as key to helping consumers make more informed, healthier food choices.